MultiSafepay/docs/content/integrations/accounting and bookkeeping/Snelstart/_index.md

 ### Supported export formats

-snelstart supports one specific export formats.
+Snelstart supports one specific export format.
 This is:

 * MT940

 ### Snelstart Import MultiSafepay

-If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website.
-[Snelstart](https://www.snelstart.nl/klantenservice) will assist you directly in this.
+If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website [Snelstart](https://www.snelstart.nl/klantenservice) will assist you directly in this.

 ### Accountant Report Export